AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

    >[!NOTE]
    >
    >This command installs the latest available version of PHP 7.2.X.
-See [Magento 2.3.x technology stack requirements]({{ page.baseurl }}/install-gde/system-requirements.html) for supported PHP versions.
+See [system requirements]({{ page.baseurl }}/install-gde/system-requirements.html) for supported PHP versions.

 1. Open the `php.ini` files in an editor: